electric-sql/electric/local-stack/README.md

 ### Mismatch between server and client versions

 If when running an application you get the following error: ```couldn't start replication: Error: server replied with error code: 5```, it means that client and server protocol versions do not match.
-You can check the proto file that each is using in the following files:
+You can check the proto file that each is using in the following locations:

-* `[electric-root]/deps/satellite_proto/proto/satellite.proto`
+* `[electric]/deps/satellite_proto/proto/satellite.proto`
-* `[typescrit-client]/proto/satellite.proto`
+* `[typescript-client]/proto/satellite.proto`